nilshah98/worker-threads-NodeJS/README.md

 | 20000000 | worker | array             | 3.2359141328333334       | 6              |
 | 20000000 | main   | normalSieve       | 3.213333790833333        | 6              |

+- Over large inputs, worker thread works better than main threads.
+- Also, sharedArrayBuffer gives best performance over various data structures.
+- When using sharedArrayBuffer beware, to use Atomics library to maintain data consistency.
 # Addendum
 - Notes and errors encounterd, have been added to [NOTES.md](./NOTES.md)